yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intermediate/index.md

 <div class="practice">
   <h2>Practice: Build a To-Do List</h2>
-  <p>Brainstorm a small-app idea that would require the user to type in at least one input.
-The user should see their inputted information on the browser and should be able to enter more information and also see that listed.
+  <p>Brainstorm a small app idea that would require the user to type in at least one input.
+The user should see their inputted information in the browser and should be able to enter more information and also see that listed.
 The user should also be able to delete items previously added to the list.</p>
+  <p><em>If you are starting a Glitch project from scratch, don't forget the script tag for jQuery!</em></p>

   <div class="challenge-container spicy-heat">
     <p class="spicy-click">Click here for a Spicy Challenge 🌶🌶🌶</p>